Koha-Community/kohadocs/source/patrons.rst

 |image448|

-The overdues restrictions are automatically set when overdue notices are sent if you specified you wanted the patron restricted in the :ref:`Overdue notice /status triggers tool <overdue-notice/status-triggers-label>`.
+The overdues restrictions are automatically set when overdue notices are sent if you specified you wanted the patron restricted in the :ref:`Overdue notice/status triggers tool <overdue-notice/status-triggers-label>`.

-This restriction will not be removed automatically when the overdue items are returned unless the :ref:`AutoRemoveOverduesRestrictions` system preference is set to "Do".
+This restriction will not be removed automatically when the overdue items are returned unless the :ref:`AutoRemoveOverduesRestrictions` system preference is set to 'Do'.

+In the :ref:`circulation rules <circulation-and-fine-rules-label>`, you can choose to fine users by suspending them instead of (or in addition to) fining them money.
+In that case, returning an overdue document will trigger a suspension restriction.

+Patrons may also be restricted if you have issued a :ref:`discharge <patron- discharges-label>` for them.
+Once the discharge is validated, the patron is automatically restricted.

-Restrictions on a patron record will block circulation transactions.
+Restrictions on a patron record will block checkouts.
 In fact, a message will appear in red when going to the checkout page.

 |image1352|

-Restrictions may also prevent renewing items if the :ref:`RestrictionBlockRenewing` system preference is set to "block".
+Restrictions may also prevent renewing items if the :ref:`RestrictionBlockRenewing` system preference is set to 'block'.

 If you have patrons that have more than one restriction, you can choose to cumulate their restriction periods or not through the :ref:`CumulativeRestrictionPeriods`